 First things first.
 All states in the U.S. require all drivers to have:

-Bodily damage liability.
+Bodily injury liability.
 Pays for injuries you cause to others;

 Property damage liability.
 Covers damage to other peoples’ cars, objects or structures your car hits;